davletovb/neva/CAPABILITIES.md

 Thread-based timeout mode is cooperative and cannot forcibly stop arbitrary synchronous code.
 For hard termination, tools can opt into process isolation.
+Worker startup (interpreter, imports, argument unpickling) is bounded by a fixed grace before the execution timeout starts, so heavyweight environments do not spend the tool's own budget on imports.
 Process isolation requires picklable state and is not a complete security
 sandbox: child processes still inherit application-level filesystem and network access unless the application supplies a stronger external sandbox.